SriLikesToSing/Minecraft-in-a-QR-Code/README.md

 $ download my software and run python3 catridge.py --directory "directory where pictures of each page are stored"
 $ there will be an output file called "OUTPUT.txt" that results after you run the program
 $ next type base64 OUTPUT.txt > keyfile.kdb
-$ once u have done that u will have a binary file ready to be compiled
+$ once you have done that u will have a binary file ready to be compiled
 $ to run this file do chmod +x keyfile.kdb
 $ finally type in ./keyfile.kdb
 $ u have officially ran minecraft from a piece of paper :D